-Mythologically, Demeter is the sister of Zeus, Poseidon, Hades, and Hera, and so, like them, she is the daughter of Gaia, or Earth.
+In Greek stories, Demeter is the sister of Zeus, Poseidon, Hades, and Hera.
+So, like them, she is the daughter of Gaia, or Earth.
 This makes a lot of sense for a goddess of growing crops, because that is exactly what produces crops: earth.

 D’aulaire’s Book of Greek Myths, by Edgar and Ingri D’Aulaire.